KenKundert/proposed_nt_tests/README.rst

 3. The tests were too tailored to the specific behavior of the Python NestedText implementation.

-4. The tests were categorized and numbers.
+4. The tests were categorized and numbered.
 Both the categorization and numbering were problematic.
 Each test often fit into many categories but was placed in one.
-The numbering implied an order, but that ordering was arbitrary.
+The numbering implied an order when no natural order existed.

 The New Test Suite
 ------------------

 These test cases are focused on assuring that valid NestedText input is properly read and invalid NestedText is properly identified by an implementation of NestedText.
 No attempt is made to assure that an implementation produces valid NestedText.
 There is considerably flexibility in the way that NestedText may be generated.
 In light of this flexibility the best way to test a NestedText generator is to couple it with a NestedText reader and perform a round trip through both, which can be performed with these test cases.

 The test cases are contained in tests.nt.
 The convert command converts these test cases into JSON.